CHILD FRIENDLY CHURCH AWARD

 Thank you very much for all that you have done to help us through the process of renewing our CFCA.
 We have greatly appreciated the help and guidance you have given us with the Safeguarding Training, Interview Training and the training on Autism.
 Your training sessions are always excellent and you are always willing to give us support despite the distance you have to travel.
 Thank you!
 (Ruth Harris Children’s Work Co-ordinator)

-Please contact the synod clerk if you are considering applying for the Award.
+Please contact Michelle Howard if you are considering applying for the Award.